wufle/NodeSailor/README.md

 # NodeSailor

 NodeSailor is a basic network topology mapping, configuration and testing tool.
-It has largely been written by copy/pasting ChatGPT prompts, as I know next to nothing about network configuration or Python.
+It the time of initialy relese, it has largely been written by copy/pasting ChatGPT prompts.
+I knew next to nothing about Python (or network configuration for that matter) when I started this, so it's been a fun and potentially scary test of the power of the current AI tools out there.

 *They took our jerbs!*

-This project was created in order to better understand a certain, unique network installation and at the same time, learn how to write some Python.
-It has evolved in to something that will be useful for future maintenance and testing (for me at least anyway!).
+This project was initially created in order to better understand a certain, unique network installation and at the same time, learn how to write some Python.
+It has evolved in to something that will actually be useful for future maintenance and testing (for me at least anyway!).

  ![image](https://github.com/wufle/NodeSailor/assets/121041163/c6629eee-93f7-4306-a2ce-06756320e175)